Dødedans i London, Tottel

 The Tregetour maketh aunswer.

-WHAT may auayle magike naturall
+WHat may auayle magike naturall,

 Or any craft shewed by apparence,

-Or course of starres aboue celestiall.
+Or course of starres aboue celestiall,

-Or of the heauens al the influence
+Or of the heauens al the influence,

-Ageynes* Death to stonde at defence?
+525 Against death to stonde at defence?

-Legerdmain now helpeth me right nought.
+Legerdemain now helpeth me right nought

-Fare wel my craft and [al] such sapience;
+Fare wel my craft and such sapience,

 Døden til sognepræsten